Access Control Policies

 Step 1: Navigate to Access Control Settings

-Access control policies are managed in the Security settings section (Administrator only).
+Access control policies are managed in Security settings.

 Navigation Path: Settings → Security → Access Control